Distinct Signatures of the Nature of Phase Transition in Binary Neutron Star Mergers: Equation of State

-We have constructed a set of 9 EoSs with varying $0 \leq \Delta p \leq 0.08$, keeping the hadronic and quark EoS fixed.
+We have constructed a set of 5 EoSs with varying $0 \leq \Delta p \leq 0.08$, keeping the hadronic and quark EoS fixed.
 We mimic the EoSs using piece-wise polytrope formalism~\cite{adm13,ppeos}, which requires breaking a tabulated EoS into $N$ pieces of density ranges.
 For each piece $i$ (range $\rho_{i}\leq\rho<\rho_{i+1}$), we fit the curve in function $P=K_i\rho^{\Gamma_i}$, where ($K_i,\Gamma_i$) are the $i^\mathrm{th}$ polytropic constant and polytropic exponent respectively.
 After fitting a reasonable $\Gamma_i$, the next polytropic constant $K_{i+1}$ is determined using the boundary condition to ensure the smoothness of the mimicked EoS.
-We perform the piece-wise polytropic fit to all the EoSs (starting from $\Delta p$ varying between 0 to 0.08).
-The number of polytropes used for each EoS and rms residue of the fit is given in \cref{ppeos_residue}.
-The density-pressure relations for the EoS set, along with the Mass-Radius sequences, are shown in Fig.~\ref{fig:ppeos_plot}.
-This EoS set is acceptable within the current observational constraints extracted from NICER and LIGO-Virgo observations.
+We perform the piece-wise polytropic fit to all the EoSs.
+The final EoS set used in the simulations is given in \cref{ppeos_table}.

-For the case of $\Delta p_{0.0}$, the pressure in the PT regime is constant with the change in density, which can be accurately mimicked by $\Gamma=0$ in piecewise-polytropic EoS implementation.
-The speed of sound $c_s^2=0$ in this density regime causes issues in numerical hydrodynamic evolutions~\cite{Espino_2022,Font_1994,adm13}, which can be avoided by setting $\Gamma$ to a small non-zero value.
-We set $\Gamma=0.01$ for EoS-$\Delta p_{0.0}$.

 During the merger evolution, the EoSs are supplemented by an ideal-fluid thermal component~\cite{gth2}, which accounts for shock heating in the system that dissipates the kinetic energy into the internal energy.
 The thermal component $\Gamma_\mathrm{th}$ is set to 1.75~\cite{gth}.
 This comes with a caveat that the thermal part is approximate and does not accurately reproduce the effects of temperature at a high-density regime given by the finite-temperature EoSs \cite{Bauswein_2010,Raithel_2021, Figura_2020}, and the behaviour of PT could also be affected by the rise in local temperatures.